skohan/skohan.github.io/my_collection/_blogs/kerberos-introduction.md

 ## Limitation:

-- Doesn&#x27;t work well in timeshared environment
+- Does not work well in timeshared environment
 - All passwords with single key